jamiesmith/astrosaloon/_posts/2018-04-05-the-telescope-takahashi-fsq-edxv4.md

 3. I already had enough to learn
 4. I will have plenty of targets without it :wink:

-I am including a few shots of it anyway- it really shows the _quality_ of Tak equipment!
+I am including a few shots of it anyway, since it really shows the _quality_ of Tak equipment!

 {% include gallery id="gallery_reducer" caption="This reducer is **beefy**" %}